 We think differently about politics.
 We’re interested in building long-term power for community organizations and integrating civic engagement and community organizing.
 We’re passionate about organizing communities around the issues they care about, and connecting those issue back to elections.
 We’re laser-focused on ensuring that communities that are typically ignored during elections have their voice heard.
-The Deputy Political Director will play a major role developing and implementing this important component of our work.
+The Movement Politics Organizer will play a major role developing and implementing this important component of our work.

-The Deputy Political Director will help to develop and implement a number of programs to support this mission.
+The Movement Politics Organizer will help to develop and implement a number of programs to support this mission.
 These will include:

 -Working with the Director of Movement Politics and Executive Director to develop our plan for municipal elections in 2019 and the general election in 2020.